7 Steps to Success With Independent Sales Reps—Being Rep-Ready™

 - Private label, co-branding, branded

-- Delivered and FOB your plant
+- Costs delivered and FOB your plant

 - Remittance address

-- Minority-owned opportunities: WBENC.COM
+- Minority-owned opportunities: WBENC.COM, etc.

 - Certifications or audits if necessary in your industry